-The Company's capital consists of ordinary shares which rank pari passu in all respects which are traded in the UK on the Access Segment of the AQSE Growth Market and in the US on the OTQCB Market.
+The Company's capital consists of ordinary shares which rank pari passu in all respects which are traded in the UK on the Access Segment of the AQSE Growth Market.
 There are no restrictions on the transfer of securities in the Company or restrictions on voting rights and none of the Company's shares are owned or controlled by employee share schemes.
 There are no arrangements in place between shareholders that are known to the Company that may restrict voting rights, restrict the transfer of securities, result in the appointment or replacement of Directors, amend the Company's Articles of Association or restrict the powers of the Company's Directors, including in relation to the issuing or buying back by the Company of its shares or any significant agreements to which the Company is a party that take effect after or terminate upon, a change of control of the Company following a takeover bid or arrangements between the Company and its Directors or employees providing for compensation for loss of office or employment (whether through resignation, purported redundancy or otherwise) that may occur because of a takeover bid.

-Approved by the Board on 30 October 2023.
+Approved by the Board on 9 December 2024.

-The directors present their report and financial statements for the year ended 30 April 2023.
+The Directors present their report and financial statements for the year ended 30 April 2024.